Calgary Dietitian / Online Nutritionist Support for Overeating and Bingeing Issues

 - There is a sense of loss of control at the time

-In the helpful book Overcoming Binge Eating by Dr. Christopher Fairburn binge eating is characterized by the following 6 factors:
+Dr. Christopher Fairburn in the book Overcoming Binge Eating, characterizes binge eating by the following 6 factors:

 - Speed: Typically food and drinks are consumed rapidly during a binge.